-- a. evaluate how an organisation's overall strategy can be achieved by implementing appropriate functional strategies, including the role of the finance function as business partner; - evaluate how strategies for technology and innovation, including digital assets, automation, intelligent systems, workforce flexibility and shared service centres, can support the organisation's achievement of its overall strategy; - c. evaluate and recommend an organisational structure appropriate to the strategy, taking into account a range of strategic, operational and functional factors; - explain and analyse the governance structure of an organisation and justify the steps needed to develop its corporate governance to meet the needs of its stakeholders, its strategic objectives and its compliance requirements; - e. select and evaluate methods of further developing an organisation which adjust existing strategies or implement new strategies to take account of changing position and risk; - f. explain and evaluate the form and content of an organisation's business plan; - g. prepare a business plan, or extracts, which will achieve given or implied objectives; - h. explain and demonstrate how qualitative and quantitative data, including forecasts, budgets and other management information presented in a range of formats, can be analysed to monitor the performance of an organisation's projects, divisions and other strategic units; - i. explain and demonstrate how, including using spreadsheets, data can be selected, structured, assimilated and analysed to provide management with information to monitor or modify
+- a. evaluate how an organisation's overall strategy can be achieved by implementing appropriate functional strategies, including the role of the finance function as business partner; - evaluate how strategies for technology and innovation, including digital assets, automation, intelligent systems, workforce flexibility and shared service centres, can support the organisation's achievement of its overall strategy; - c. evaluate and recommend an organisational structure appropriate to the strategy, taking into account a range of strategic, operational and functional factors;

-- strategic or operating decisions, having regard for data variability, data bias and risk, and applying an appropriate degree of professional scepticism: - explain and evaluate how an organisation can select, capture, analyse and use data, including big data, to provide management with information that enables it to implement, monitor and modify a strategy and to create or sustain competitive advantage; - k. explain and justify the key issues which should be addressed by the management of an organisation during the planning and implementation of change; and - explain and evaluate the ethical, corporate responsibility and public interest implications of how an organisation chooses to implement and modify its strategies, suggesting appropriate courses of action to resolve ethical dilemmas that may arise.
+- d. explain and analyse the governance structure of an organisation and justify the steps needed to develop its corporate governance to meet the needs of its stakeholders, its strategic objectives and its compliance requirements; - e. select and evaluate methods of further developing an organisation which adjust existing strategies or implement new strategies to take account of changing position and risk; - f. explain and evaluate the form and content of an organisation's business plan: - g. prepare a business plan, or extracts, which will achieve given or implied objectives; - explain and demonstrate how qualitative and quantitative data, including forecasts, budgets and other management information presented in a range of formats, can be analysed to monitor the performance of an organisation's projects, divisions and other strategic units; - h.i. explain and analyse how an organisation can implement and monitor sustainability and ESG policies; - i-i. explain and demonstrate how, including using spreadsheets, data can be selected, structured, assimilated and analysed to provide management with information to monitor or modify strategic or operating decisions , having regard for data variability, data bias and risk, and applying an appropriate degree of professional scepticism; - j-k. explain and evaluate how an organisation can select, capture, analyse and use data, including big data, to provide management with information that enables it to implement, monitor and modify a strategy and to create or sustain competitive advantage; - k.l. explain and justify the key issues which should be addressed by the management of an organisation during the planning and implementation of change; and - I.m. explain and evaluate the ethical, corporate responsibility ESG and public interest implications of how an organisation chooses to implement and modify its strategies, suggesting appropriate courses of action to resolve ethical dilemmas that may arise.